aptos-labs/aptos-core/developer-docs-site/docs/concepts/governance.md

   }}
 />

-- The  Aptos community can suggest an Aptos Improvement Proposal (AIP) in [GitHub](https://github.com/aptos-foundation/aip).
+- The  Aptos community can suggest an Aptos Improvement Proposal (AIP) in the [Aptos Foundation AIP GitHub](https://github.com/aptos-foundation/AIPs).
 - When appropriate, an on-chain proposal can be created for the AIP via the `aptos_governance` module.
 - Voters can then vote on this proposal on-chain via the `aptos_governance` module.
 If there is sufficient support for a proposal, then it can be resolved.
 - Governance requires a minimal number of votes to be cast by an expiration threshold.
 However, if sufficient votes, more than 50% of the total supply, are accumulated prior to that threshold, the proposal can be executed **without waiting for the full voting period**.